theobald-software/theobald-software.github.io/_includes/_content/en/tables/where-clause.md

 A new lookup is performed on the selected table(s).
 Existing mappings and field selections are retained, which is not the case when the table is added again. <br>
 It may be necessary to renew the metadata, for example, if a table has been adjusted on the SAP side, another source system has been connected, or the source system has been updated.
 In such cases, data inconsistencies can occur that are resolved by this function.

+### WHERE Clause Restrictions

+{: .box-note }
+**Note:**
+When using table joins, restricting the right table of a LEFT OUTER JOIN is only possible starting from SAP Release 7.40, SP05. <br>

+If your SAP System is older than Release 7.40, SP05, the following error appears:
+*RFC_ERROR_SYSTEM_FAILURE - Illegal access to the right table of a LEFT OUTER JOIN.

 ### WHERE Clause Syntax